Jump to topic

-Benefits of Veneers: Veneers are a long-lasting restoration, while at-home or professional teeth whitening is just a temporary treatment.
+Benefits of Veneers: Veneers are long-lasting restorations, while at-home or professional teeth whitening is just a temporary treatment.
 Since everyone has different diets, lifestyles, and habits, such as smoking, there is no way to predict how long whitening will last.
-On the other hand, a veneer last between 5 and 15 years, depending on the type.
+On the other hand, a veneer lasts between 5 and 15 years, depending on the type.
 Porcelain veneers, in particular, resist staining from coffee, wine, and smoking.

 Benefits of Whitening: Professional teeth whitening is a cheaper, less invasive option than veneers.
 Both veneers and whitening are completely safe.
 However, once a dentist places a permanent veneer over your tooth, it cannot be removed.